mritogether/mritogether.github.io/index.md

 javascript: [ jquery-3.6.0.min.js, jQuery.scrollText.js, speaker_list.js ]
 ---

-# MRI Together 21 is over!
+# MRI Together 21 lives on!

-It was a fantastic journey, and we are overwhelmed by the fantastic response!
+It has been a fantastic journey, and we are overwhelmed by the fantastic response!
 More than 100 outstanding speakers, almost 900 registered attendees, a total cumulated duration of more than 50 hours of meetings and webinars, more than 36 hours of recorded talks...
 We hope that our journey will continue in a future MRI Together event!

 In the meantime, you can enjoy the recorded talks by following the links on the [program page](/timetable), or by directly accessing the [whole playlist](https://www.youtube.com/playlist?list=PLeDygc8TN_J48APEUyle4Ql2uSTc74Nsg) and browse the [accepted abstracts](/abstracts)